Keyboard bass: 1970s and 1980s

 In the 1970s, a variant form of keyboard bass, bass pedals, became popular.
 Bass pedals are pedal keyboards operated by musicians using their feet.
 The guitar players or bass players of bands such as Genesis' Mike Rutherford, Yes' Chris Squire, John Paul Jones of Led Zeppelin during acoustic sets, Geddy Lee of Rush, The Police (bassist Sting), or Atomic Rooster (organist Vincent Crane) use the bass pedals to play bass lines.
 Stevie Wonder pioneered the use of synthesizer keyboard bass, notably on "Boogie on Reggae Woman".
 Funk, R&B, G Rap and hiphop musicians such as George Clinton & Parliament, Funkadelic, Roger & Zapp, Dr. Dre, E-40, EPMD, and Kashif used synth bass.
 During these decades the keyboard bass in its original form was still in use by some bands such as the B-52's, who used a Korg SB-100 "Synth-Bass".

+In addition to bass guitar, Tina Weymouth of Talking Heads played keyboard bass on some of the band’s material, using a Sequential Circuits Prophet-5 in the studio and a Moog Rogue synthesizer for live performances, including the concert film Stop Making Sense.